heyjianjing/eliu_summer_2024/README.md

 * Fit more 1D data points with a straight line
 * Transpose of a matrix
 * "Inverse" of non-square matrix
+* Analytical expression to solve $y=A\theta$

 `03`
 * Iterative numerical approach to find parameters
 * Cost or loss function to describe behavior we want our model to have
-* Derivation of gradient of loss function with respect to parameters
+* Derivation of gradient of squared loss function with respect to parameters
 * Gradient descent to iteratively find parameters that minimize loss function
 * Compare to analytical expression

 `04`
-* Classification problem
+* Extend linear regression to do binary classification
+* Step function for discrete output of either 1 or 0 for classification
-* Sigmoid function to convert regression into classification
+* Sigmoid function to approximate step function
-* Derivation of gradient for classification using chain rule
+* Derivation of gradient of squared loss function for classification
 * Classification of two clusters of 1D data points